infojam-james/Test-Cases/High-Level-Exceptions/Notification to Accountable Person.md

 Email text:

+>**[Case ID] Yorsafety: Incident Alert**

->An incident has been logged which you are connected with that has triggered a high alert for one of the following reasons:
+>An incident has been reported which you are connected to that has triggered an alert.
+This will be for one of the following reasons:

->+ The H&S team have categorised the severity of the incident as high (this includes all incidents that are RIDDOR reportable
+>+ The H&S team have categorised the severity of the incident as 'high' (this will include all incidents that are RIDDOR reportable)

 >+ The incident has the potential to cause reputational damage

->+ The incident has or is likely to cause damage of 10k or above
+>+ The incident has, or is likely to cause, damage of £10,000 or above

->You can track this incident on your dashboard
+>You can monitor the progress of this incident by logging in to Yorsafety.

 If NO Accountable Person then send email to H&S Allocation